 Bonnie Jean Feldkamp (writerbonnie.com) is an award-winning freelance writer of service journalism articles, personal essays, columns, and op-eds.
 Bonnie often contributes to The Cincinnati Enquirer and USAToday.
 Her essays have appeared in The New York Times, Scary Mommy, Medium and more.
 Bonnie is the Communications Director for the National Society of Newspaper Columnists.
 She is a board member of the Cincinnati Chapter of the Society of Professional Journalists, a member of Journalism and Women Symposium, and the National Federation of Press Women.
 Bonnie lives in Cincinnati with her husband and family.

-Join in the Public Library of Cincinnati and Hamilton County as we celebrate LadyFest, an event designed to promote the health and well-being of women in our region.
+Join us at the Main location of the Public Library of Cincinnati and Hamilton County as we celebrate LadyFest, an event designed to promote the health and well-being of women in our region.
 Writing workshops will be sponsored by Women Writing for (a) Change.
-Check back for more information or visit the library website to learn more.
+Click here for more information.

 7:00 p.m.Lloyd Library, 917 Plum Street, Cincinnati, OH